use-ink/ink-examples/upgradeable-contracts/README.md

 ## [Delegator](delegator/)

-Delegator patter is based around a low level cross contract call function `delegate_call`.
+Delegator pattern is based around a low level cross contract call function `delegate_call`.
 It allows a contract to delegate its execution to some on-chain uploaded code.

 It is different from a traditional cross-contract call